balasgit/cloudnative-toolkit/README.md

 One of the features of the IBM Cloud Catalog is support for private catalog tiles.
-These can contain custom Terraform definitions that can accelerate an SRE teams in the execution of common and repetative tasks.
+These can contain custom Terraform definitions that can accelerate an SRE teams in the execution of common and repetitive tasks.
 The CNCF DevOps tools installation can be configured as a private catalog tile.
 This is
     the recommend approach for using this asset multiple times.
 This asset enables the easy transition of a default cluster into a cluster that supports Cloud-Native CI/CD development tools.

-- Frist step is to create a Catalog, Click **Manage->Catalogs**
+- First step is to create a Catalog, Click **Manage->Catalogs**
 - Click on **Create Catalog** , provide a name for example `Team Catalog`
 - Click **Update** to change the default resource group for the Catalog
 - Click **Create** to complete the Catalog Creation